-An agreement was executed between the County of Lexington and Community Assistance Provider Community Assistance Provider in the amount of \$225,000 towards the purchase, rehabilitation, and rental of affordable housing units to low-and-moderate income families.
-The agreement is a deferred forgivable loan which calls for an affordability period of fifteen years.
+An agreement was executed between the County of Lexington and Community Assistance Provider Community Assistance Provider in the amount of \$250,000(CDBG), \$93,880(HOME) and \$71,926(CDBG) towards the purchase, rehabilitation, and rental of affordable housing units to low-and-moderate income families.
+The agreements are deferred forgivable loans which call for an affordability period of fifteen years.

 Another agreement was executed between the County of Lexington and Santee Lynches Affordable Housing CDC.
-This agreement with Santee Lynches was also in the form of a deferred forgivable loan in the amount of \$304,900 towards the purchase, rehabilitation, and rental of four affordable housing units to low-and moderate income households.
+This agreement with Santee Lynches was also in the form of a deferred forgivable loan in the amount of \$110,075(HOME) towards the purchase, rehabilitation, and rental of one affordable housing unit to low-and moderate income households.

-Eligibility Citation: 92.205(a)(1) H HOME 2015 Funding: \$191,858 Location: Throughou Lexington County Priority Need: Provide a nd/or s support adequate, safe and affordable housing.
-Objective: Provide d ecent h ousing Outcome(s): Affordabi lity Beneficiaries: Approximately 24 low-and- and moderate income residents benefited Comp letion Date: from this project.
-By or before June 30, 2016 Accomplishments to Date: Eight units were purchased in the County of Lexington for low-moderate-income families.
-Current Status: All units h All units have been rehabilitated and rented. its have been rehabilitated and rented.
-Administered by: County of Lexington Community Development Grant Programs Division and Community Assistance Provider (CAP)
+Eligibility Citation: 92.205(a) HOME 2016 Funding: \$229,312 Location: Throughou Lexington County This includes \$27,845 carryover from PY 2015 Expenditures to Date: \$220,483.50 Priority Need: Provide a nd/or support adequate, safe and affordable housing.
+Objective: Provide o ecent housing Outcome(s): Affordab lity Beneficiaries: Approximately 28 low-and-and moderate income residents benefited from this project.
+By or before June 30, 2017 Accomplishments to Date: Seven (7) units were purchased in the County of Lexington for low-moderate-income families.
+Current Status: All All units have been rehabilitated and rented.
+Administered by: Con County of Lexington Community Development Grant Programs Division and Community Assistance Provider (CAP) and Santee Lynches Affordable Housin CDC